rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

-This means that CDN customers who currently have Limelight URLs coded into their websites will continue to serve content using those URLs when they are transitioned to Akamai, but they will be distributed over the Akamai network.
+This means that CDN customers who currently have Limelight URLs coded into their websites will continue to serve content using those URLs when they transition to Akamai, but they will be distributed over the Akamai network.
 At this time, we do not have any plans to discontinue the legacy URLs.